Plantar wart: Medications

 Salicylic acid, the treatment of warts by keratolysis, involves the peeling away of dead surface skin cells with keratolytic chemicals such as salicylic acid or trichloroacetic acid.
-These are available in over-the-counter products, or in higher concentrations, may need to be prescribed by a physician.
+These are available in over-the-counter products, but in higher concentrations may need to be prescribed by a physician.
 A 12-week daily treatment with salicylic acid has been shown to lead to a complete clearance of warts in 10–15% of the cases.

-Formic acid, topical, is a common treatment for plantar warts, which works by being applied over a period of time, causing the body to reject the wart.
+Formic acid, topical, is a common treatment for plantar warts, which works by being applied over time, causing the body to reject the wart.

 Fluorouracil cream, a chemotherapy agent sometimes used to treat skin cancer, can be used on particularly resistant warts, by blocking viral DNA and RNA production and repair.

 Bleomycin, a more potent chemotherapy drug, can be injected into deep warts, destroying the viral DNA or RNA.
 Bleomycin is notably not US FDA approved for this purpose.
 Possible side effects include necrosis of the digits, nail loss, and Raynaud syndrome.
 The usual treatment is one or two injections.

 Immunotherapy, as intralesional injection of antigens (mumps, candida or trichophytin antigens USP), is a wart treatment that may trigger a host immune response to the wart virus, resulting in wart resolution.
 It is now recommended as a second-line therapy.